shama/freshcake/README.md

 ### Roadmap and Known Issues

 * MORE TESTING!
-ADD TEST CASES!
+MORE TESTS!
 * Fix issue with some text fields showing up as Array
 * Format lines/xml on invoice, estimate and recurring afterFind (so they dont break scaffold)
 * Implement better custom xml override (not schema based)